1. Introduction

 }

-1 | instances are added to the Persistence Unit cache |
+| 1 | instances are added to the Persistence Unit cache |

-2 | instances are explicitly flushed to the database |
+| 2 | instances are explicitly flushed to the database |

 The pre-flush actions are only to assign the primary key value.

-Hibernate: call next value for hibernate_sequence
+Hibernate: select next value for reposongs_song_sequence

-Hibernate: call next value for hibernate_sequence
+Hibernate: select next value for reposongs_song_sequence

 The post-flush actions insert the rows into the database.